MicrosoftDocs/fabric-docs/docs/data-factory/slowly-changing-dimension-type-two.md

 # Slowly changing dimension type 2

-Slowly changing dimension type 2 (SCD Type 2) is a method used in data warehousing to manage and track historical changes in dimension data.
+Slowly changing dimension type 2 is a method used in data warehousing to manage and track historical changes in dimension data.
 When an attribute value changes, a new record is created with a unique identifier, and the old record is retained.
 This allows for a complete historical record of changes over time, enabling accurate reporting and analysis based on different points in time.

 This article showcases a tutorial and an example of how you can implement a solution for this concept using Dataflow Gen2 inside of Data Factory for Microsoft Fabric.